Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Method

 \section{Method}

-This section is of the design of our communication-efficient decentralized algorithm.
-We begin by reformulating the consensus constraint to accommodate multi-round communication within each iteration.
-We then describe how proximal linearization ensures decentralized updates, outline the communication strategy that minimizes per-iteration transmission, and finally present the full decentralized version of our proposed algorithm.
+This section presents the design of our communication-efficient decentralized algorithm.
+We begin by reformulating the consensus constraint to enable multiple rounds of communication within each iteration.
+We then explain how proximal linearization facilitates decentralized updates, describe our communication scheme that minimizes per-iteration transmission, and finally introduce the full decentralized form of the proposed algorithm.